 SEVENTH: 1.
 Action by Written Consent.
-Subject to the rights of the holders of any series of Preferred Stock or any other series or class of stock as set forth in this Amended and Restated Certificate of Incorporation to elect directors under specific taken by the stockholders of the corporation entitled to vote at an annual or special meeting of stockholders of the corporation may be effected without a meeting by the written consent of such stockholders pursuant to Section 228 of the General corporation Law of the State of Delaware; provided that no such action may be effected except in accordance with the provisions of this Article SEVENTH, the bylaws of the corporation and applicable law.
+Subject to the rights of the holders of any series of Preferred Stock or any other series or class of stock as set torth in this Amended and Restated Certificate of Incorporation to elect directors under specific circumstances, all actions required or permitted to be taken by the stockholders of the corporation entitled to vote at an annual or special meeting of stockholders of the corporation may be effected without a meeting by the written consent of such stockholders pursuant to Section 228 of the General corporation Law of the State of Delaware; provided that no such action may be effected except in accordance with the provisions of this Article SEVENTH, the bylaws of the corporation and applicable law.